Coving Installation Cost

 FAQs

-In most cases, it does.
-Pre-primed coving only needs a quick coat to blend in with your ceiling, while bare plaster will need sealing first.
-Otherwise, it’ll just drink up the paint and look patchy.
-A matte finish looks best — clean and simple.
+In most cases, yes.
+Pre-primed coving only needs a coat of emulsion to blend with the ceiling, while bare plaster coving will need sealing first — otherwise it absorbs paint unevenly and looks patchy.
+A matte finish is generally the most popular choice, as it gives a clean and understated result.